chrisclarkson/gel/README.md

 Here is a typical workflow for a repeat where alleles can expand beyond the 150bp (NOTE: this is not a known repeat expansion locus- rather an imaginary one- to provide example):

 ```
+# run at first only analysing reads that span from 0-2 i.e. reads that are not expanded beyond 150bp
 python RC_latest.py \
     --bam_files list_of_expansion_hunter_bamlets.txt \
     --output imaginary_gene_RC_0-2.tsv \